 - The language of operation will be that of the school, with bilingual exposure being a key emphasis.
 Childcare centres with First Nations children, and indeed all centres, will include First Nations’ languages and cultural activities in consultation with local elders.

 - Childcare will be open to everyone and there will be no waiting lists.
-The cost to parents will be $15 for before and after care, and $10 for just one.
+The cost to parents will be $10 for everyone.
 Existing subsidies will follow the child to the school-based program

 - An expected 11,000 new childcare spaces will be created to meet the current demand for addition care.